 Then the beekeeper proceeds to look through every part of the hive to see what the bees are up to.
 Are they making enough honey?
 Are they producing enough baby bees?
 Are they producing too many boys (drones)?
 Are there signs that they may be about to swarm?
 Are there any diseases present?

 The beekeeper may decide to rearrange the order of the combs in the hive, may take out some or all of the honey, may apply treatments (often synthetic pyrethroids: not a great thing to treat insects with, you'd think, but they do!)
-They feed the bees with sugar to make up for the robbed honey.
+They feed the bees with sugar (or even worse, high-fructose corn syrup) to make up for the robbed honey.
 No wonder the poor bees get stressed.

 It typically takes a bee colony three to four days to recover from the effects of a hive inspection, to replace the lost warmth and pheromones and to return to normal.